Kawoq Forest

 • A journal for self-reflection and note-taking

-• Wet weather clothing for stays during the rainy season, including a rain jacket and waterproof boots
+• Wet-weather clothing for stays during the rainy season, including a rain jacket and waterproof boots

-• A moon glass (for women)
+• A moon cup (for menstruating guests)

 Cancellation and Refund Policies for Stays

-For Retreat Groups, the policies are as follows:
+For Retreat Groups, the following policies apply:

-Transportation options
+transportation options

 Kawoq Forest offers the following private transportation options:

-Private car: Up to 3 people, $150 per trip.
+• Private Car: Up to 3 people, $150 per trip.

-Private van: Up to 11 people, $210 per trip.
+• Private Van: Up to 11 people, $210 per trip.

 If you have any questions or concerns, please contact us directly at info@kawoqforest.com.